 People living with diabetes know that it can take a toll on their entire body, and your mouth is no exception.
 If your diabetes is poorly controlled, it can increase your risk of developing a variety of dental problems including gum disease, also called periodontal disease.
 As a result, people with high blood sugar need to take especially good care of their teeth and mouths to protect their oral health.

 One of the best things you can do to keep your mouth healthy is schedule regular visits to see Dr. Bradley Dean.
 We provide comprehensive periodontal care services at our office in Plano, TX.
 If you are dealing with periodontal problems related to diabetes, we can help.

 What Is Gum Disease?

-Gum disease is a progressive bacterial infection of the gum tissue and bone structure that surrounds teeth and holds them in place.
-As the number one cause of tooth loss for adults, it is extremely common, but also highly preventable with good dental care.
+As the number one cause of tooth loss for adults, gum disease is extremely common, but also highly preventable with good dental care.
 Gingivitis is the mildest form of periodontal disease and can cause your gums to become red, swollen and prone to bleeding easily.